7.4 Radio’s Impact on Culture

 A New Kind of Mass Media

-Mass media such as newspapers had thrived for years before the existence of radio.
+Mass media, such as newspapers, had thrived for years before the advent of radio.
 Audiences initially considered the radio a kind of disembodied newspaper.
-Although this idea gave early proponents a useful, familiar way to think about radio, it underestimated radio’s power as a medium.
-Newspapers had the potential to reach a wide audience, but radio had the potential to reach almost everyone at the same time.
+Although this idea provided early proponents with a valuable and familiar way to think about radio, it underestimated the medium’s power.
+Newspapers had the potential to reach a broad audience, but radio had the potential to reach almost everyone simultaneously.
 Neither illiteracy nor even a busy schedule impeded the radio’s success—one could now perform an activity and listen to the radio at the same time.
 This unprecedented reach made radio an instrument of social cohesion as it brought together members of different classes and backgrounds to experience the world as a nation.

 Radio programs reflected this nationwide cultural aspect of radio.
-Vox Pop, a show originally based on person-in-the-street interviews, attempted to quantify the United States’ growing mass culture.
-Beginning in 1935, the program billed itself as an unrehearsed “cross-section of what the average person really knows” by asking random people an assortment of questions.
-Many modern television shows still employ this format not only for viewers’ amusement and information but also as an attempt to sum up national culture (Loviglio, 2002).
-Vox Pop functioned on a cultural level as an acknowledgment of radio’s entrance into people’s private lives to make them public (Loviglio, 2002).
+Vox Pop, a show based initially on person-in-the-street interviews, attempted to quantify the United States’ growing mass culture.
+Beginning in 1935, the program billed itself as an unrehearsed “cross-section of what the average person knows” by asking random people an assortment of questions.
+Many modern television shows still employ this format, not only for viewers’ amusement and information, but also as an attempt to encapsulate national culture (Loviglio, 2002).
+Vox Pop functioned on a cultural level as an acknowledgment of radio’s entrance into people’s private lives, making them public (Loviglio, 2002).

 Radio news offered more than just a quick way to find out about events; it provided a way for U.S. citizens to experience events with the same emotions.
-During the Ohio and Mississippi river floods of 1937, radio brought the voices of those who suffered as well as the voices of those who fought the rising tides.
-A West Virginia newspaper explained the strengths of radio in providing emotional voices during such crises: “Thanks to radio…the nation as a whole has had its nerves, its heart, its soul exposed to the needs of its unfortunates…We are a nation integrated and interdependent.
-We are ‘our brother’s keeper (Brown).’”
+During the 1937 Ohio and Mississippi River floods, radio brought the voices of those who suffered, as well as the voices of those who fought the rising tides.
+A West Virginia newspaper explained the strengths of radio in providing emotional voices during such crises: “Thanks to radio…the nation as a whole has had its nerves, its heart, its soul exposed to the needs of its unfortunates…We are a nation that is integrated and interdependent.
+We are ‘our brother’s keeper (Brown).”

 Radio’s presence in the home also heralded the evolution of consumer culture in the United States.
 In 1941, two-thirds of radio programs carried advertising.
 Radio allowed advertisers to sell products to a captive audience.
 This kind of mass marketing ushered in a new age of consumer culture (Cashman).